jskaza/jskaza.github.io/bookshelf.md

 # Bookshelf

-Some books that have inspired me and/or sparked interests
+Some texts that have inspired me and/or sparked interests

 [What Makes Us Smart: The Computational Logic of Human Cognition](https://www.amazon.com/What-Makes-Smart-Computational-Cognition/dp/069120571X) by Sam Gershman